Procurement Law definition

 Procurement Law means (as the case may be):

-Procurement Law means the Recipient’s Law No. 323, which was enacted on December 2, 1999 and published in the Official Gazette Nos.
-1 and 2 on January 3, 2000, and January 4, 2000, respectively, as amended to the date of this Agreement.
+Procurement Law means the Recipient’s Law No. 323, dated December 2, 1999 (published in the Recipient’s Official Gazette Nos.
+1 and 2 on January 3, 2000, and January 4, 2000, respectively), which governs the Recipient’s public procurement, as said law has been amended to the date of this Agreement.

 Examples of Procurement Law in a sentence

-• The Agreement may be immediately terminated upon giving to the other Party a written notice of termination explaining in reasonable detail the reason for termination upon occurrence of any of the circumstances listed under Article 64 of the Public Procurement Law.
+• The Agreement can be immediately terminated upon giving the other Party a written notice of termination explaining, in reasonable detail, the reason for termination upon occurrence of any of the provisions mentioned in the Article 64 of the Public Procurement Law.

 More Definitions of Procurement Law